DANCING PANDAS

 • Cost: This is one of the cheapest countries in the world to travel through.
 Visitors can easily get by on a strict budget, and they can still have a great time while here.

-If you are looking for a beautiful, interesting, enlightening and affordable travel destination, Uzbekistan is a great choice.
+In this post sharing 5 reasons to visit Uzbekistan you will discover a beautiful, interesting, enlightening and affordable travel destination, Uzbekistan travel is a great choice.

 Many passport holders can now visit Uzbekistan visa free.
 This includes all EU countries, Canada and Australia to name a few.
 However, US passport holders still need to get an eVisa prior to travel.